dfinity/motoko/doc/md/getting-started/basic-concepts.md

 :::note

 Traps that occur within actor messages are more subtle: they don’t abort the entire actor, but prevent that particular message from proceeding, rolling back any yet uncommitted state changes.
 Other messages on the actor will continue execution.
+This has subtle security implications, so be sure to consult the relevant [security recommendations](https://internetcomputer.org/docs/current/developer-docs/security/security-best-practices/inter-canister-calls#recommendation).

 :::